 It opens on a mild note, but soon slips into the macabre as a bloodstained body is seen hanging by its feet.

-Effects include the wail of air raid sirens, moving shapes, weird lighting effects, hysteria and so much noise from a murderous mob, some of whom dash round the theatre shouting and crying, that some patrons were almost trembling in their seats!"
+Effects include the wail of air raid sirens, moving shapes, weird lighting effects, hysteria and so much noise from a murderous mob, some of whom dash round the theatre shouting and crying, that some patrons were trembling in their seats!"

 The Dempsey’s Original Stage Blood also follows the Dempsey blood-line and the Dempsey family have made slight modifications over the years to keep this product centre stage and in the limelight.